 Pattaya Floating Market

-Visiting a floating market is one of the best ways to experience Thailand’s culture.
+Visiting a floating market is a great way to experience Thailand’s culture.
 But not all Thai floating markets are equal.
-There are normal floating markets – busy, noisy, and, at times, disappointing – and then there is the Pattaya Floating Market.
+There are normal markets – busy, noisy, and, at times, disappointing – and then there is the Pattaya Floating Market.

 Also known as the Four Regions Floating Market (after Thailand’s four regions – North, Northeast, Central and South), Pattaya’s only floating market opened to the public in 2008.
 Since then, it has become one of the most popular attractions in Pattaya.

-Not only is Pattaya Floating Market the world’s largest man-made floating market, it is also considered as Thailand’s best floating market.
+Not only is the floating market in Pattaya the world’s largest man-made floating market, it is also considered as Thailand’s best floating market.

 The market’s uniqueness lies in how its authenticity has been preserved over the years.
 It is one of the few places in Pattaya that hasn’t lost its original look and feel.
 You get the comforting feeling of being transported to the past here.

-Another reason to visit the Pattaya Floating Market is that it is quieter, less crowded, and cleaner than other Thailand floating markets.
+Another reason to visit this floating market is that it is quieter, less crowded, and cleaner than other floating markets in Thailand.
 In a way this is odd because even though it is better than Bangkok’s Danmoen Saduak Floating Market, it is not nearly as popular.
 But this is a good thing – we aren’t complaining.

-The Market is easily accessible.
-While driving to Bangkok’s floating markets takes an hour or longer, the floating market in Pattaya is only a 10-15 minute drive from central Pattaya.
+Floating Market Pattaya is easily accessible.
+While driving to Bangkok’s floating markets takes an hour or longer, this floating market is only a 10-15 minute drive from central Pattaya.
 In fact, even if you drive from Central Bangkok, you should take about 2 hours to get here.

-Locals and experts claim that the food prepared in the Pattaya Floating Market is the real authentic Thai food.
-The food here is amazing.
+Locals and experts claim that the food prepared in the Four Regions Floating Market is the real authentic Thai food.
+And, we agree – the food here is amazing.
 You can buy food that’s prepared on a boat or enjoy a Thai meal at a food stall.
 Don’t forget to taste Thailand’s tropical fruits here.

 (Keep in mind that authentic Thai food is very spicy.
 We thought we could handle spicy food until we ate here!
 Be sure to let your cook know how much spice you can handle.
 Here are some useful Thai words that will help you explain yourself).